 A march turns dissent into resistance

 Marches express an ideal.
-Marches are the difference between being a keyboard warrior and an activist.
+Marching is the difference between a keyboard warrior and an activist.
+Marches confirm we are not helpless against corrupt authority.

 All for one and one for all, and all that.